stacysn/react-todo-walkthrough-jquery/sprints/Sprint3.md

 $ touch src/models/Todo.js
 ```

-Now in `src/models/Todo.js`, we are going to use our beloved super-crud API endpoint of todos to get some data (you can check out the raw json at https://super-crud.herokuapp.com/todos):
+2. We are going to the super-crud API endpoints for `todos` to get some data.
+Take a look at the raw json at https://super-crud.herokuapp.com/todos.

+3. In `src/models/Todo.js`, add the following code:

 ```js
 import axios from 'axios'